haris523/starter-project/README.md

 To actually use those themes, import useTheme hook from the hooks folder. useTheme hook returns theme, themeName, and setTheme function.
 An example of this can be found inside `./src/screens/Home` folder.

+Another way to add themes is to just update the themes object inside the before mentioned file, and then run a script in your terminal with `npm run themeTypes`

 ## Who is this for

 This project template was originally made for my team and I at visiot (https://visiot.net), to make our lives easier.